javi-jimenez/gcodis/README.md

 #### Dependencies

+To build the system you need a clean Wheezy installation with around 100 GiB of free disk space.

-  apt-get install live-build squashfs-tools virtualbox pwgen
+  apt-get install live-build squashfs-tools virtualbox pwgen git devscripts parted kpartx dh-make

+`dh-make` if for some reason you want to generate some package.

 Cloning LXC containers
 ----------------------